cortexlabs/cortex/docs/workloads/task/example.md

 import cortex
 import requests

-cx = cortex.client("aws")  # "aws" is the name of the Cortex environment used in this example task_endpoint = cx.get_api("train-iris")["endpoint"]
+cx = cortex.client("cortex")  # "cortex" is the name of the Cortex environment used in this example task_endpoint = cx.get_api("train-iris")["endpoint"]

 dest_s3_dir =  # S3 directory where the model will be uploaded, e.g. "s3://my-bucket/dir"